Chicco Activ3 Air Combo Review

-Enrico Catelli began the Chicco (kee-ko) company in Europe and has since become one of the most popular juvenile product brands in the world with sales in over 120 countries.
+Pietro Catelli began the Chicco (kee-ko) company in Europe and has since become one of the most popular baby-centric product brands in the world with sales in over 120 countries.
 Chicco is now part of the Artsana Group.

 Ease of Attaching Car Seat

 The Activ3 Air is relatively easy when it comes to attaching an infant car seat with incorporated compatibility and no adapters required.
 This stroller works with the Chicco Keyfit seats and the Chicco Fit 2, both of which are award winners from our infant car seat review.
 We tested our stroller with the Chicco Keyfit 30.The carrier clicks in place easily after you tuck the seat under the canopy.
 It is also easy to remove and feels very stable once connected.
 We didn't experience any false installations during testing, and each tug of the handle revealed a snug and secure fit.
 The carrier rests inside the toddler seat and clicks onto the snack tray.
 The stroller canopy works in harmony with the carrier.

 Weight and Folded Size

 The Activ3 Air is heavy and large.
 With a weight of 27.1 lbs, it is one of the heaviest in this review, even heavier than the other joggers.
 It measures 14,229 cubic inches when folded, which is smaller for a jogger but more substantial than most of the combos we tested, including full-size options.
 The Activ3 could be harder to fit in some cars, making it a poor choice for car seat use.